 Yes!

 Dairy Free Option: Use dairy free milk, vegan cream & vegan baking butter (one that comes in a stick or block, not the spreadable kind in a tub) to make the dough.
-Use vegan butter and cream cheese for the frotsing.
+Use vegan butter and cream cheese for the frosting.

 Egg Free Option: Add an extra 2 tbsp milk (30ml) and 1 tbsp butter (14g).